TL;DR

 — Jake McMahon, ProductQuant

-This is why Dimension 1 matters so much.
-It is not the most glamorous dimension.
-It is the one that stops the company from importing a playbook designed for a completely different product shape.
+This is why identifying the value delivery model comes first.
+It is not the most glamorous classification.
+It is the one that stops the company from importing a playbook designed for a completely different product shape — which is exactly how most growth friction starts.

 These 5 models are useful because they change the product's natural defaults in obvious ways.